Best mountain bike pedals - the best options from XC to Enduro

 £130

 The Race Face Atlas is a premium flat pedal offering.
-It is beautifully sleek with a low-profile design and it comes in a choice of five colours alongside the traditional black.
-It's not just pretty looking though; it packs a tough well thought-out design and is fully rebuildable.
+It is beautifully sleek with a low-profile design and comes in five colours alongside the traditional black.
+It's not just pretty looking though; as it packs a tough and well-thought-out design – it is fully rebuildable.

 The Atlas pedal is so grippy it boosts rider confidence with a concave platform and 10 pins per side.
 It's a worthy choice for gravity-focused riding and excellent for all kinds of trail riding.